PacktPublishing/Microsoft-Power-Platform-Solution-Architect-s-Handbook/README.md

 ## Get to Know the Author
 **Hugo Herrera**
-Hugo Herrera is an experienced and versatile Power Platform and Dynamics 365 solution architect with a track record of success implementing solutions on behalf of Microsoft and the global partner network.
+is an experienced and versatile Power Platform and Dynamics 365 solution architect with a track record of success implementing solutions on behalf of Microsoft and the global partner network.
 His hands-on approach to technical leadership brings teams together, up and running, and to the highest standards using industry best practices.
 He is an articulate communicator who engages with business owners and stakeholders alike, running workshops and presentations to large audiences for maximum effect.
 As a freelance solution architect, he works with financial institutions, global consultancies, government organizations, partners, and Microsoft to fulfill their business goals.